shanepack/miniCSC/README.md

     [Official ROOT Install Guide](https://root.cern/install/)

+***Note:** You can use ROOT with Python with PyROOT, however, **the content provided in this repository was completed using ROOT for C++.***

 ## Learning ROOT Resources:

-There are a LOT of possibilities (and libraries) associated with ROOT, these are the resources we found most helpful:
+There are a lot of possibilities (and libraries) associated with ROOT, these are the resources we found most helpful:

   - [Official ROOT Tutorials](https://root.cern/doc/master/group__Tutorials.html)
   - [Offcial ROOT Manual](https://root.cern/manual/functional_parts/)